 - 1. Passenger seats must be mounted facing forward and provide a minimum of 12.8 inches of seat width per passenger seating position.
 The aisle must be 12 inches wide at a minimum.
 This plan of body seating must be used to determine seating capacity (see BODY DATA PLATE). - 2.
 Seat spacing must meet the requirements of FMVSS No. 222.
-The first seat on each side of all types A, C and D buses must be equipped with FMVSS No. 225-compliant child safety seat anchorage points.
-All 39 inch FMVSS No. 225-compliant passenger seats must be equipped with two sets of anchorage points per bench seat.
+The first seat on each side of all Types A, C and D buses must be equipped with FMVSS No. 225-compliant child safety seat anchorage points.
+All 39-inch FMVSS No. 225-compliant passenger seats must be equipped with two sets of anchorage points per bench seat.
 All passenger seats compliant with FMVSS No. 225 with a seat width of less than 36 inches must be equipped with one set of anchorage points per bench seat. - 3.
 All passenger seats compliant with FMVSS No. 225 must be spaced to provide the maximum knee room (seat spacing) permitted by FMVSS No. 222.
 The rest of the passenger seats must provide for a minimum of 24 inches of knee room. - 4.
 Seat padding must be secured to the frame so that it will not snag.
 Screws and bolts used in seat back construction must not be exposed. - 5.
-Restraining barriers and passenger seats, including the seat back and the entire bottom cushion (including underside), must be covered with vinyl-coated material.
-All passenger seat assemblies and barriers must meet the requirements of the National School Transportation Specifications and Procedures, Revised 2015,
+Restraining barriers and passenger seats, including the seat back and the entire bottom cushion (including underside), must be covered with blue vinyl-coated material.
+All passenger seat assemblies and barriers must meet the requirements of the National School Transportation Specifications and Procedures, Revised 2015.
+Buses must have an FMVSS-compliant padded restraining barrier in front of the forward-most passenger seat on each side of the bus.
+Also see Section V for restraining barrier requirements for buses equipped with wheelchair lifts.
+Restraining barriers at the entrance side and the driver's side must have a full-width, aluminized steel panel below the padded section extending down to the floor, except as specified under heater/defroster specifications (see ELECTRICAL EQUIPMENT AND WIRING).